-The medicine will cause constipation.
+This medicine will cause constipation.
 Try to have a bowel movement at least every 2 to 3 days.
 If you do not have a bowel movement for 3 days, call your doctor or health care professional.

 What side effects may I notice from receiving this medicine?Side effects that you should report to your doctor or health care professional as soon as possible:

 -allergic reactions like skin rash, itching or hives, swelling of the face, lips, or tongue

 -trouble passing urine or change in the amount of urine

 -unusually weak or tired

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (Report these to your doctor or health care professional if they continue or are bothersome.):